The mission of Anchored Vessel Yoga is simple:

 Anchored Vessel is a name that captures the ideas of being in the water, the wind of the breath, being anchored with stability and so much more.

 Please also view our sister website www.dallasaquayoga.com to learn more about who we are and why we are passionate about practice in the water.

-When I'm able to sneak in a moment for myself, I'm working out a tune on the guitar, violin or piano.
+When I'm able to sneak in a moment for myself, I'm working out a tune on the guitar, bass guitar, violin or piano.
 I am honestly a mess and can't figure out which instrument to focus on.
+I love both rocking out to Muse and enjoying a melancholic moment listening to Henryk Gorecki's symphonies.
 I am an iambic pentameter junkie.
-I have to say, the Shakespeare Star Wars series is actually quite good.
+I have to say, the Shakespeare Star Wars series is actually quite good - I recommend them.
 I hope that Shakespeare Dallas performs these live some day.